Frequently asked questions

 Real estate opportunities include an exclusive collection of beachfront, oceanfront and oceanview estate homesites, Four Seasons Private Residences, Las Terrazas townhomes and custom homes.
 For more information on ownership opportunities at Peninsula Papagayo, email [email protected] or call +506 2696.2126.

-We’d like to build.
-How much are construction costs and how long will the process take?
+We’d like to build a new home.
+What is the cost of construction and how long will the development process take?

 Construction costs will naturally fluctuate depending on site conditions and construction details.
 Most homeowners have been able to achieve the quality they desire for about $200 per square foot of total construction area, which is typically the air-conditioned area multiplied by a factor of two, more or less.
 The entire development process typically takes 24-30 months (10-12 months for design and approvals plus another 14-18 months for construction).